craigthelinguist/turing/README.md

 This is a Turing machine simulator.
 It has its own language for specifying machines.
-These Turing machines are unbounded in the amount of tape they can use and are also able to call other Turing machines as subroutines.
-The interactive interpreter lets you watch their step-by-step computation.
+These Turing machines are unbounded in the amount of tape they have and may call other Turing machines as subroutines.
+The interactive interpreter visualises their step-by-step computation.

 Grammar
 =======